mna/gred/README.md

 `gred` is a pure-Go concurrent implementation of the [Redis][] server.
 See [features][] for the current state of supported features and commands.

+**Warning**: this was an experiment and is no longer under active development, nor maintained.

 ## Installation

 Install [go][], then run: